#myLaško unique to you

 The climate conditions allow for pleasant day trips in nature all year round!

 LAŠKO – EXPERIENCE THERMAL PANNONIAN SLOVENIA

-Thermal Pannonian Slovenia is an area of thermal springs and exquisite spa and wellness centres.
-The two historically recognised spas in the Laško area offer contemporary accommodation, medical and wellness facilities.
+Thermal Pannonian Slovenia is an area of thermal springs and exquisite spa and wellness centers.
+The two historically recognized spas in the Laško area offer contemporary accommodation, medical and wellness facilities.

 Water and beer

 Besides mineral rich thermal water this area also has natural drinking water of superior quality which is the primal ingredient of Laško beer, brewed here since 1825!
 A day trip across hospitable countryside leads you to rivers, streams and waterfalls which provide pristine habitats for many plant and animal species.

 Beekeeping and herbalism

 Laško is an area of numerous cultivated and wild herbs.
 As one of the most bee-friendly parts of Slovenia its traditional knowledge also includes beekeeping.